-In 2014 the LANXESS Group did not yet apply certain further financial reporting standards and interpretations that had already been issued by the International Accounting Standards Board (IASB) and the IFRS Interpretations Committee but were not mandatory for that year.
+In 2015, the International Accounting Standards Board (IASB) and the IFRS Interpretations Committee issued financial reporting standards and interpretations, whose application was not yet mandatory for that year and which the LANXESS Group thus did not yet apply.
 The application of these standards and interpretations is in some cases contingent upon their endorsement by the E.U.
 It is therefore possible that the dates for mandatory application may ultimately be later than indicated below.